mehran1801/reactJourney/src/MDs/reactNOTES.md

 - if it is included then remove / filter it
 - if it is *NOT* included, then add it.

+# ListOfThings

 # GroceryCart
 - must capture index in event listener.
+- use arrow function
 - only then you can use filter array based on that index as there are multiple items.

+# LessText

+- str.substring(from, to) --> to and from means index number

+- str.substr(from, length) --> it takes length not index

+- The trim() method removes whitespace from both ends of a string and returns a new string, without modifying the original string.
+Whitespace in this context is all the whitespace characters (space, tab, no-break space, etc.)

+- My white paper logic (best way to understand)

+** If the length of the "Text" is equal to or less <= than the length provided (maxLength), then render the text.

+If let's say length of the text is 'more' than maxLength then 'Render the text but not more than maxLength' AND I will link it with my initial state and that has to be 'true'.
+If 'false' then render the whole 'text'.

+At this stage text is displayed on the screen of user's choice of length. and our initial state is true (by default).

+Now we want to display one of two buttons either
+'Read More' or
+'Read Less'

+we have already established that if state would be false, whole text will be displayed , otherwise text of user's choice will be displayed.

+Once that’s done, the “read more” / “read less” buttons just need to call setState when they’re clicked.